Will-Griffiths-Ireland/Mars-Colony-One/README.md

 ## **Defects**

 Being a basic HTML/CSS site there were not many true bugs/defects.
-I chalked most of my issues down to the learning process.
-For example the bug I had in float was resolved by learning not to use float at all.
+I chalked most of my issues down to the learning process during development.

 ### **Resolved**